grackle-project/grackle/doc/source/Python.rst

 These fields are created after calling the ``add_grackle_fields`` function.
 This function will initialize Grackle with settings from parameters in the loaded dataset.
 Optionally, parameters can be specified manually to override.

+.. rubric:: Footnotes

+.. [#f1] When you want to overwrite a flag in a CMake build, we generally encourage use of CMake-specific counterparts to environment variables (e.g. prefer passing ``-DCMAKE_C_COMPILER=<blah>`` on the command-line to exporting ``CC=<blah>``), since the former has precedence and is more case.
+         However, in this case of driving a python build (that internally creates a CMake build, installs the products, and cleans up the build-directory), the use of environment variables is somewhat more common.
+         Plus, the flags follow fairly standard Unix conventions.